Energy and Environment Plan

 Unleashing American Energy Production

-- Cosponsored Protecting America’s Strategic Petroleum Reserve from China Act: The legislation would prohibit direct or indirect sales of oil from our nation’s Strategic Petroleum Reserve (SPR) to entities controlled by the Chinese Communist Party.
-It is outrageous President Biden has been misusing the SPR for political purposes to cover up the high costs caused by his war on American energy.
-However, it is vital Congress ensures this misuse of federal resources does not also enrich our adversaries.
+- Cosponsored H.R.
+2806, Protecting America’s Strategic Petroleum Reserve from China Act: The legislation would prohibit direct or indirect sales of oil from our nation’s Strategic Petroleum Reserve (SPR) to entities controlled by the Chinese Communist Party.
+Former President Biden misused the SPR for political purposes to cover up the high costs caused by his radical, failed energy agenda.
+However, it is vital Congress ensures this misuse of federal resources never again enriches our adversaries.

 Investing in Clean, Affordable Energy